-Bishop Cornish School takes online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to the School's e-safety/online policy and the acceptable user policy for staff.
+Bishop Cornish CofE VA Primary School_take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to Bishop Cornish CofE VA Primary School online safety policy and the acceptable user policy for staff.